Reparation: noun (Dictionary.com).

 • the making of amends for wrong or injury done: i.e. reparation for an injustice.

-• Usually reparations: compensation in money, material, labor, etc., payable by a defeated country to another country or to an individual for loss suffered during or as a result of war.
+• usual usage: compensation in money, material, labor, etc., payable by a defeated country to another country or to an individual for loss suffered during or as a result of war.

 • restoration to good condition.

-As I sit here battling with my shoulders as they rise toward my ears…
+I sit here battling with my shoulders as they rise up toward my ears…

 Fighting for a sense of peace, while sitting in what can only be described as a chaotic war against my emotions and strength…